jianhaoti/minimalistic-personal-page/blogPosts/mov-vs-lea.md

 \end{equation}
 $$

 for various values of $x$.
 Hold off for the moment with identifying $p$ as $4x$.
-Since the CPU requires all arithmetic operations to be binary operations, we $p$ as the composition
+The stupidity of the CPU requires that all arithmetic operations are binary operations, so write $p$ as the composition

 $$
 \begin{equation}